Ayehu/custom-workflows/SSH - Linux System Administration/README.md

 `service --status-all 2> /dev/null | sed 's/\[ - \]/Down/g' | sed 's/\[ + \]/Up/g' | awk '{ print $2"\t"$1 }'`

 ...where the `--status-all` flag returns a list of system services and their corresponding statuses.
 The `2> /dev/null` redirect ignores `STDERR` output.
-The results are then piped to a series of `sed` commands that parse out unwanted characters and then finally piped to `awk` where the second column is printed before the first column and a tab is added between each to be used a delimiter.
+The results are then piped to a series of `sed` commands that replace the `[ + ]` and `[ - ]` values with `Up` and `Down`, respectively.
+The results are then finally piped to `awk` where the second column is printed before the first column and a tab is added between each to be used a delimiter.
 These results are then converted into a table.